n00Nspr1ng/deepRacer-with-Optitrack/README.md

 ## vrpn_clinet_ros

-This package is aimed at porting the original vrpn cient which is based on ROS1 melodic to ROS2 dashing env.
+This package is aimed at porting the original vrpn client which is based on ROS1 melodic to ROS2 dashing env.

 After downloading the files, you need to source both melodic & dahsing to build.
 Sourcing both bash files consequently will do the job.